mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 would find a way to jumpstart the terraforming project and get things back on track.
 However, this was far from their intentions.
-Aursis has converted Diam Kani into a ‘war world’, a place where squabbling systems in Ch’naar come to air out their grievances with one another so they do not have to wreak havoc on their own environments.
+Aursis has converted Diam Kani into a 'war world', a place where squabbling systems in Ch'naar come to air out their grievances with one another so they do not have to wreak havoc on their own environments.
 Apparently, the idea originated from a chance encounter